Faith In Action: The Gift Of A Garden

 The North American Butterfly Association sells guides to butterflies that are region-specific, and they are good sources for gardening.

 Including All Participants

 Outdoor spaces can vary widely in accessibility.
 Accessibility to the butterfly garden is necessary for both your group and everyone who wants to enjoy it.
-Oklahoma State University has an online guide by Carol Cross for making gardens accessible not only to those visiting the gardens, but also to the gardener.
+Washington State University has an online guide for making gardens accessible to those of all ages.
 It includes information on raised flowerbeds, which you might consider adding to provide gardening space for people using wheelchairs.